 - You can share your maps with other people and both work on the same map at the same time – fantastic for group projects

-Here are my favorite features:
+Here are my favourite features:

 - Mindmeister has an excellent interactive tutorial that (unobtrusively) gives you advice while you create your first map.